pika/pika/README.rst

 to be executed in the connection adapter's I/O loop thread using an adapter-specific mechanism:

-- :py:class:`pika.BlockingConnection` abstracts its I/O loop from the application
+- ``pika.BlockingConnection`` abstracts its I/O loop from the application
   and thus exposes :py:meth:`pika.BlockingConnection.add_callback_threadsafe()`.
   Refer to this method's docstring for additional information.
 For example: